 Dr Una Fairbrother

-- Head of Bioscience, London Metropolitan University, 2016 to present
+- Head of Biosciences, London Metropolitan University, 2016 to 2019

-- Academic Leader for Applied Biological Science, London Metropolitan University, 2013-2016
+- Academic leader for Applied Biological Science, London Metropolitan University, 2013-2016

-- Principal Lecturer for Biochemistry and Molecular Biology, 2009-2013
+- Principal lecturer for Biochemistry and Molecular Biology, 2009-2013

-- Senior Lecturer for Biochemistry and Molecular Biology, 2006-2009
+- Senior lecturer for Biochemistry and Molecular Biology, 2006-2009

 Membership of professional bodies

-- Royal Society of Biology, 2011-present
+- Genetics Society 2011-present

 - PhD: ‘DMDL, an autosomal homologue of X linked dystrophin; gene expression and cDNA cloning' Human Biochemical Genetics Unit / UCL (1989-1993)

 - BSc Biochemistry, King's College, University of London (1984-1987)

 Recent research awards